Polyurethane urea elastomer

 The polyurethane urea elastomer (PUU), or poly (urethane urea) elastomer, is a flexible polymeric material that is composed of linkages made out of polyurethane and polyurea compounds.
 Due to its hyperelastic properties, it is capable of bouncing back high-speed ballistic projectiles as if the material had "hardened" upon impact.
-PUUs were developed by researchers from the U.S. Army Research Laboratory (ARL) and the Army's Institute for Soldier Nanotechnology at the Massachusetts Institute of Technology (MIT) to potentially replace polyethylene materials in body armor and other protective gear, such as combat helmets, face shields, and ballistic vestss.
+PUUs were developed by researchers from the U.S. Army Research Laboratory (ARL) and the Army's Institute for Soldier Nanotechnology at the Massachusetts Institute of Technology (MIT) to potentially replace polyethylene materials in body armor and other protective gear, such as combat helmets, face shields, and ballistic vests.

 Composition

 In general, PUUs are composed of both hard and soft segments that each play a role in the material’s physical properties.
 The soft segments consist of two types of chemical compounds, long-chain polyols and diisocyanates, that react and connect together with urethane linkages.
 On the other hand, the short-chain diamines react with the diisocyanates to form the hard segments that are held together with urea linkages.
 The mechanical properties of the PUU largely depend on the specific diisocyanates, long-chain polyols, and short-chain diamines in play, because how these components interact determines how well the soft and hard segments of the elastomers both crystallize and undergo microphase separation.
 As a result, variations in this molecular arrangement of chemical compounds have been shown to greatly affect the elastomer’s morphology and the macroscopic, mechanical properties that it exhibits.